mertakcay/realtime-analytics-example/README.md

 - Docker: A platform that enables building, running and sharing applications using containers.
 - Superset: An open-source business intelligence platform that allows users to create and explore interactive dashboards and visualizations on their data.

+### Notes
+- I couldn't add airflow to project because my memory isn't sufficent for that.
+I have planned different project for usage of airflow.
 ## Roadmap

 - [x] Create Kafka docker-compose